WADA rules Russia ‘non-compliant,’ dealing blow to Winter Games hopes

 "The pre-games task force (set up by the IOC) will continue to ensure that all athletes eligible ..., and specifically Russian athletes, receive the appropriate level of testing."

-Pyeongchang Games organizers said they would await the IOC's ruling next month.
+Pyeongchang Games organisers said they would await the IOC's ruling next month.

 Countries and sports federations must be compliant with the WADA Code to be eligible for the Olympics, with the IOC making the ultimate decision on participation.